Pair correlation function based on Voronoi topology: Introduction

 Recall the definition of the two-point correlation function, as the two- dimensional marginal distribution, $p^{(2)}$, normalized by the average particle density $\rho$ \cite{kardarfields}.
 In many systems, $p^{(2)}$ only depends on distances between particles.
 One then defines the radial distribution function as

-where $a(r)$ is the surface area (or length) of the $d$-dimensional spherical shell, $a(r)=2 \pi r$ in two dimensions (2D) and $4 \pi r^2$ in three.
+where $a(r)$ is the perimeter or surface area of the $d$-dimensional spherical shell; $a(r)=2 \pi r$ in two dimensions and $a(r)=4 \pi r^2$ in three dimensions.
 Intuitively, if the probabilities of finding two particles at locations a distance $r_0$ apart are independent, then $g(r_0)=1$.
 For this reason, in systems with a finite correlation length, $g(r \to \infty)=1$.
 In particular, for an ideal gas with any density, $g(r) \equiv 1$.
 In ideal periodic systems, the set of interparticle distances is necessarily discrete.
 In more general systems, such as those described by thermodynamic ensembles, this set is typically continuous.
 Thus, $g(r)$ can distinguish between different ordered spatial configurations as well as some disordered ones \cite{Torquato2018,kardarfields}.